 Reverse transfer degree program helps college students mark milestones

-Jefferson Community and Technical College, the University of Louisville and 55,000 Degrees have collaboratively launched a new program to help transfer students determine if they already have enough credit hours for a JCTC associate s degree.
+Jefferson Community and Technical College, the University of Louisville and 55,000 Degrees have collaboratively launched a new program to help transfer students determine if they already have enough credit hours for a JCTC associate's degree.

 This program is a big win for everyone, said UofL President James Ramsey.
-We ve made it easy for our transfer students to figure out if they already qualify, or are close to qualifying, for an associate s degree.
+We've made it easy for our transfer students to figure out if they already qualify, or are close to qualifying, for an associate's degree.

-Students who start at Jefferson and transfer are focused on that four-year degree and often don t realize how close they are to earning the associate s, said Tony Newberry, President of JCTC.
+Students who start at Jefferson and transfer are focused on that four-year degree and often don't realize how close they are to earning the associate's, said Tony Newberry, President of JCTC.
 We are pleased that our great partner, UofL, not only recognizes the value of the associate degree but also the hard work it takes to earn one.

-The Reverse Transfer Degree initiative is another way UofL and JCTC are supporting 55,000 Degrees a plan to add 55,000 more college graduates in the Louisville area
+The Reverse Transfer Degree initiative is another way UofL and JCTC are supporting 55,000 Degrees a plan to add 55,000 more college graduates in the Louisville area by 2020.

 As it turns out, many people have already passed this 60-credit-hour mark.
-Earning an associate s degree is not only a milestone, but a motivator for students, said Mary Gwen Wheeler, executive director of 55,000 Degrees.
+Earning an associate's degree is not only a milestone, but a motivator for students, said Mary Gwen Wheeler, executive director of 55,000 Degrees.
 Reverse transfers fuel persistence and encourage students to stay in school and finish a four-year degree.